CMSgov/bcda-app/bcda-site-static/encryption.md

 * Saved the encrypted symmetric key
 * Downloaded the file
 * Access to the RSA private key
-* Sufficient memory to decode the file in one go (**TODO**: we should provide a formula here for calculating memory needs)
+* Sufficient memory to decode the file in one pass

 ### These examples all do the following